jasonbisson/Google_Cloud_Managed_AD/README.md

     1. Creates a windows server
     1. Creates a firewall to connect to the Managed Active Directory Domain Controllers
     1. Creates a service account with the most restrictive permissions to those resources
+    1. Deploy Cloud NAT instance to download Chrome Browser, Google Directory Sync, and Git for Windows

 1. Deploy Managed Active Directory with gcloud commands
     ```text